philipwalton/blog/_posts/2013-01-13-native-object-oriented-css-a-proposal.markdown

 ## Summary

-Hopefully this article has helped show just how powerful native class inheritance in CSS would be.
+Hopefully this article has helped show just how powerful native class inheritance in CSS could be.
 Obviously, this is just my opinion and one possible implementation.
-I'm very interested in the feedback of others who have also struggled with these problems.
+I'm very interested to hear feedback from others who have also struggled with these problems.

-While tools are great, I think we as a community should be pushing the boundaries of our core technologies.
-Tools bridge the gap, but native support is the future.
+I think we as a community should be pushing the boundaries of our core technologies.
+Tools help bridge the gaps, but native support is the future.

 ## Additional Resources